annotation/stam/README.md

 ## Extensions

 We keep STAM simple and define only the bare minimum.
 Other functionality is included in extensions.
+Extensions do one or more of the following: they extend data model, specify new serialisations, specify mappings/crosswalks to other paradigms/formats, specify additional functionality

 The following are currently defined:

 * [STAM-Vocab](extensions/stam-vocab) -  Allows expressing and validating against user-defined vocabularies.
 * [STAM-Webannotations](extensions/stam-webannotations) - Models W3C Web Annotations using STAM and vice versa.